Last updated on 6 October, 2015

 This blog is intended to help anyone looking for free and simple software for removing DRM from their Kindle ebooks, stripping DRM from their Adobe Digital Editions ebooks, getting rid of DRM from their Barnes and Noble ebooks, freeing their Kobo ebooks of DRM, deleting the DRM from their Sony eBooks, or decrypting their Fictionwise eReader ebooks.

 If you want to find out more about ebooks, DRM and why you will probably want to remove the DRM from your ebooks, see this post: Ebook Formats, DRM and You — A Guide for the Perplexed.

 If you already know that you want to strip the DRM from your ebooks, you’ve found the right place.

-To get started on removing DRM from your ebooks, just download the tools archive from one of the links below.
+To get started on removing DRM from your ebooks, just download the tools archive from the link below.
 Unzip the archive, and start reading.

 - Support for Kobo Desktop version 3.17